makannew/Composer/README.md

 ## How to use

-After adding ["composer.js"](composer.js) to our project we can instantiate our composite by calling CompoiteObject() function:
+After importing ["composer.js"](composer.js) to our project we can instantiate our composite:
 ```
 import CompositeObject from "./composer.js"
 const myComp = CompositeObject();